luiz-diniz/barber-shop/README.md

 BarberShop is a product that helps managing a barbershop and much more =)

-This software is under development and its purpose is to learn/apply new technologies.
+-----This software is under development and its purpose is to learn/apply new technologies-----

 Doing/done:
 - Manage Customers, Employees, Services, Shop unities, Payment methods and Orders